Randy Savage: Early life

 The Poffo family lived in Zanesville, Ohio, where Randy attended Grover Cleveland Middle School.
 He graduated from Downers Grove North High School in the Chicago suburb of Downers Grove, Illinois.
 Poffo later moved to Staten Island, New York, before moving to Lexington, Kentucky, where he lived for many years.
-He was an alumnus of Southern Illinois University–Carbondale.
+Some sources list him as an alumnus of Southern Illinois University–Carbondale, though the university stated in 2011 that it found no records of him attending.

 Baseball career

 Savage was signed by the St. Louis Cardinals organization as a catcher out of high school.
 He was placed in the minor leagues to develop, where he mostly played as an outfielder in the Cardinals and Cincinnati Reds farm systems.
 Savage was 18 when he began playing minor league baseball; one of his teammates on the 1971 Gulf Coast League Cardinals was Larry Herndon, who was also his roommate.
 Savage would swing a bat into a hanging car tire to strengthen his hands and utilize his legs during swings.
 The technique was so effective that Herndon used it during his career as a baseball coach.
 Savage injured his natural (right) throwing shoulder after a collision at home plate, and he learned to throw with his left arm instead.
 Savage's last season was 1974, when he played for the Class A Tampa Tarpons in the Reds organization.
 He played 289 games over four minor league seasons, batting .254 with 16 home runs and 129 runs batted in.